younghun-kim-dev/younghun-kim-dev.github.io/_projects/chipyard_sha3.md

   custom benchmarking scripts in `sims/verilator/`.

 A hardware-wallet security failure pushed me toward a simple question:

 > If an accelerator advertises a 200× speedup, under what memory conditions does that
 > speedup actually survive?

-This project takes SHA-3 as a concrete case and shows that a single-bank inclusive L2 can silently turn a “~170× accelerator” into a “120× accelerator” at scale, and that a multi-bank L2 almost completely recovers the loss.
+This project uses SHA-3 as a concrete case and shows that a single-bank inclusive L2 can silently turn a “~170× accelerator” into a “120× accelerator” at scale, and that a multi-bank L2 almost completely recovers the loss.